gaetanserre/seminar_message_manager/README.md

 - `--send_mail` or `-sm` if used, send message to the relevant mailing list.
 - `--send_zulip` or `-sz` if used, send message to the relevant Zulip topic.
+- `--send_discord` or `-sd` if used, send message to the relevant Discord channel.
-- `--send`or `-s` if used, send message to the relevant Zulip topic and mails.
+- `--send`or `-s` if used, send message to the relevant Zulip topic, Discord channel and mails.

 ## ⚖️ License